abanu-org/abanu/README.md

 - Setup GDT
 - Basic Interrupts

+## Contributing

+Feel free to contact Arakis, open a Issue or a Pull Request.

 ## License
 Lonos is published under the GNU General Public License.
 This software includes third party open source software components.
 Each of these software components have their own license.
 All sourcecode is open source.